zavaboy/challonge-wp/readme.txt

 5. Control things like how player names are defined and how scoring works in the settings page.

 == Changelog ==

+= 1.1.5 =
+* Moved widget content functions to a new class for Ajax related methods.
+* Moved development features to separate class.
+* Made an option to disable the exclusion setting in each tournament from Challonge.com.
+* Added status-specific visibility options to shortcodes.
+* Added option to manage shortcode tournament listings.
+* Added user meta fields to participant name templating.
+* Some general code cleanup.
+* Bumped tested WordPress version from 4.0 to 4.5.

 = 1.1.4 =
 * Added version information to settings page.